maduwanthaj/ntp-server/README.md

-# Lightweight Chrony NTP server in Docker ⏱️
+# ⏱️ Lightweight Chrony NTP Server in Docker 🐳

 A minimal, efficient Docker container running **Chrony** as an NTP server, designed for lightweight time synchronization with a customizable configuration.